Close Menu

 “I listened to the national anthem because that’s a powerful thing,” Smith told S.I.
 “Hearing that anthem knowing how many people died so that belief could remain a part of America.”

-Smith and Carlos are revered by many as heroes today, but their actions in Mexico were met with initial vitriol and castigation.
+Smith and Carlos are revered by many as heroes today, but their actions in Mexico were initially met with vitriol and condemnation.
 Both men were stripped of their medals and suspended by the U.S. Track team.
 Upon arriving home, they faced a series of death threats.
-They also were attacked in the media where articles compared them to Nazis and described them as “black-skinned storm troopers.”
+They were also attacked in the media, where articles compared them to Nazis and described them as “black-skinned storm troopers.”

 As the years passed, Smith and Carlos began receiving recognition for their courage.
 In 2005, a statue of the men was unveiled on the campus of San Jose State University in California.
-A statue also stands inside the National Museum of African-American History and Culture.
-Both men were also honored with Arthur Ashe Courage Award at the 2018 ESPYs.
+A statue also stands within the National Museum of African American History and Culture.
+Both men were also honored with the Arthur Ashe Courage Award at the 2018 ESPYs.

 John Carlos Thehub.news This Day in History Tommie Smith